Wolfson Fabric Repair Grants

 Decisions and Deadlines

-In 2020 there will be two application rounds (from 2021 there will be three application rounds per year).
+In 2021 there will be three application rounds.

-For projects costing up to £100,000: applicants will apply through the Gateway Grant Programme and the first deadline will be 10 September May 2020, and second deadline will be 10 September.
+For projects costing up to £100,000: applicants apply through the Gateway Grant Programme and the first deadline will be 21 January 2021 (subseqent deadlines will be 13 May and 9 September) for a decision in March.

 Please see the Gateway and Cornerstone Grant programme pages for the guidance notes and specific details about eligibility, scoring criteria and conditions of a grant.